 Max holds a Bachelor’s degree in music from the Boyer College of Music and Dance at Temple University, where he graduated Magna cum Laude with a certificate from the university Honors Program and studied with Dick Oatts, Terell Stafford, and Tim Warfield Jr. He also holds a Master’s degree in music at the USC Thornton School of Music where he studied with Darek Oles, Vince Mendoza, Alan Pasqua, and Peter Erskine.

-Kraus is currently based in Los Angeles and is looking forward to some exciting projects over the next year, including new pieces for his "triple quartet" jazz/chamber group and a west coast tour with the LAHO group.
+Kraus is currently based in Los Angeles and is a member of the Bill Holman Big Band.
+He is looking forward to some exciting projects over the next year, including a chamber/jazz duo project with guitarist Dominic Flynn.